-The Office welcomed the approach to achieving compact growth, and the presentation of Table 2.4 in the Development Plan, in achieving 30% compact growth targets consistent with NPO 3c and RPO 3.
-Compact growth will play a central role to the achieving the National Climate Objective and the Government's obligatory target of 51% for greenhouse gas (GHG) emissions reduction by 2030 and for a carbon neutral economy by 2050.
-The application of mechanisms to address excess residential land use zoning consistent with Development Plan phasing, will be a critical consideration in this regard.
+Prioritising development that achieves compact growth in accordance the NPF (NPO 3c) and the RSES (RPO 35) will play a central role to the achieving the National Climate Objective and the Government's obligatory target of 51% for greenhouse gas (GHG) emissions reduction by 2030 and for a carbon neutral economy by 2050.

-In this regard any provisions or standards for residential density or building height in the LAP should have regard to relevant section 28 guidelines, including Guidelines for Planning Authorities on Sustainable Residential Development in Urban Areas: Cities, Towns & Villages (2009), Urban Development and Building Heights Guidelines for Planning Authorities (2018), and Sustainable Urban Housing: Design Standards for New Apartments, Guidelines for Planning Authorities (2018), and Sustainable Urban Housing: Design Standards for New SPPRs therein.
+In this regard any provisions or standards for residential density or building height in the LAP should have regard to relevant section 28 guidelines, including Guidelines for Planning Authorities on Sustainable Residential Development in Urban Areas: Cities, Towns & Villages (2009), Urban Development and Building Heights Guidelines for Planning Authorities (2018), and Sustainable Urban Housing: Design Standards for New Apartments, Guidelines for Planning Authorities (2020) and should be consistent with any SPPRs.